SportsTramp Extreme – Review of 16ft “Magic Circle” Octagonal trampoline

 Springs & Bounce

 The “gymnastic quality bounce”, as the manufacturer says, isn’t quite that good, but the trampoline works very well.
 Thanks to a large number of tapered springs (112 springs), you get a springy and responsive trampoline.
-The springs are also longer (8.5″) than usually found on similar trampolines, indicating that height of jump will be more than high.
+The springs are also longer (8.5″) than usually found on similar trampolines, indicating that the height of the jump will be more than high.

 Safety pads of this trampoline are sewn from 8 oz. ultra-violet protected vinyl.
 Pad is made from poly-urethane foam resistant to impacts.
 Padding’s are being held in place by a spring through a pocket at each end and additional elastic ties which ensures that pads is over rails and frame at all times.